Microsoft/azure-docs.pt-pt/articles/iot-dps/quick-create-simulated-device-symm-key.md

     Press enter key to exit:
     ```

-9. No portal, navegue até o Hub IoT ao qual o dispositivo simulado foi atribuído e clique na guia **dispositivos IOT** .
-No provisionamento bem-sucedido da Simulated para o Hub, sua ID de dispositivo aparece na folha **dispositivos IOT** , com *status* como **habilitado**.
+9. In the portal, navigate to the IoT hub your simulated device was assigned to and click the **IoT Devices** tab.
+On successful provisioning of the simulated to the hub, its device ID appears on the **IoT Devices** blade, with *STATUS* as **enabled**.
 Poderá ter de clicar no botão **Atualizar** na parte superior.

     ![O dispositivo é registado no hub IoT](./media/quick-create-simulated-device/hub-registration.png)